 In 2003, the West Virginia Legislature passed the Water Resources Protection Act (Chapter 22, Article 26).
-That legislation requires users of water resources whose withdrawals exceed

-750,000 gallons in any given month for one facility, to register with the Division of Water and Waste Management (DWWM).
-It is likely that some of the oil and gas industry operations discussed above will exceed this threshold and consequently be required to submit information to the DWWM.
+That legislation requires users of water resources whose withdrawals exceed 750,000 gallons in any given month for one facility, to register with the DEP's Division of Water and Waste Management (DWWM).
+It is likely that some of the oil and gas industry operations engaged in exploring the Marcellus Shale or horizontal drilling will exceed this threshold and consequently be required to submit information to the DWWM.
 Operators should coordinate with the DWWM when submitting the required information so that it may be done in a timely manner.